clearmatics/zeth/mpc/README.md

 # Dependencies

-- zeth mpc executables (an optimized build from this repo, or from a binary distribution).
+- Zeth mpc executables (an optimized build from this repo, or from a binary distribution).
 - python3 (>=3.7) and venv (`pip install venv`).
 - (Phase1 only) clone and build https://github.com/clearmatics/poweroftau